EricRiney/basicInterviewStuff/README.md

 # basicInterviewStuff

-What is a potential pitfall with using typeof bar === "object" to determine if bar is an object?
-How can this pitfall be avoided?
+**1. What is a potential pitfall with using typeof bar === "object" to determine if bar is an object?
+How can this pitfall be avoided?**

 Although typeof bar === "object" is a reliable way of checking if bar is an object, the surprising gotcha in JavaScript is that null is also considered an object!